 - Actor Profiles.
 Curated profiles outlining everything Photon knows about the actors in question.

 - Access Raw Data.
-Via Shadow Search, users can explore and set up custom alerts on the raw data from the forum listings themselves
+Via Shadow Search (now ReliaQuest GreyMatter Digital Risk Protection), users can explore and set up custom alerts on the raw data from the forum listings themselves

 - Custom Reporting.
 Through our Reporting Module, automatically schedule reports on IAB to be delivered to your inbox.